PM inaugurates new defence office complexes, slams critics of Central Vista project | Science-Environment

 Modi made the remarks after inaugurating two new multi-story swanky office complexes at Kasturba Gandhi Marg and Africa Avenue for over 7,000 employees of the Defence Ministry and the armed forces.

-The prime minister also said that he was confident that work on the new Parliament building will be completed on time.
+The PM also said he was confident that the work on the new Parliament building will be completed on time.

 The Opposition, including Congress, has been attacking the government over the ambitious Central Vista project, calling it a ''criminal wastage'' of resources, and had urged the government to divert money to battling the Covid pandemic.